The Zumwalt Acres Farm Fellowship

 Zumwalt Acres (ZA) is a multifaceted farm, community, and educational hub.
 We steward vegetables, fruit and nut trees, mushrooms, honeybees and chickens.
 We also conduct climate change research and implement sustainable soil management practices.
 We host events to exchange learnings, gather community, make music and art, and celebrate Jewish and other holidays.
 We work towards regeneration of the local ecosystem, climate change mitigation, providing food for our community, and creating a space where young people can collaboratively implement their vision of an abundant future.
-We’re looking to invite farmers, artists, leaders, and activists into our community in 2026.

 ZA fellows are self-directed folks who live at the farm, co-create community, and support farming operations, event hosting, and other organizational work.
 Fellows and long term community members collaboratively build work and community systems that are mutually supportive and center learning.

-Photo by Simo Kline
+Photo by Simone Klein

 Farm Work: